jooohyunpark/itp-canvas-for-coders/README.md

 ## Statement of Academic Integrity

 Plagiarism is presenting someone else’s work as though it were your own.
 More specifically, plagiarism is to present as your own: A sequence of words quoted without quotation marks from another writer or a paraphrased passage from another writer’s work or facts, ideas or images composed by someone else.

+## Use of Free and Open Source Code from Examples

+The following is adapted by permission [from Golan Levin’s Interactivity and Computation Course (Fall 2018)](http://cmuems.com/2018/60212f/syllabus/academic-integrity/) at Carnegie Mellon University.

+You must cite the source of any code you use.
+Please note the following expectations and guidelines:

+**Check the License.** When using others' code, pay attention to the license under which it has been released, and be certain to fulfill the terms and requirements of those licenses.
+Descriptions of common licenses, and their requirements, can be found at choosealicense.com.
+Some licenses may require permission.
+If you are confused or aren’t sure how to credit code, ask one of the course instructors and make your best good faith effort.
+Not properly citing code sources is grounds for a 0 on an assignment.

+**Use Libraries.** The use of general, repurposable libraries is strongly encouraged.
+The people who developed and contributed these components to the community worked hard, often for no pay; acknowledge them by citing their name and linking to their repository.

+**Be Careful.** It sometimes happens that an artist places the entire source code for their sketch or artwork online, as a resource from which others can learn.
+Assignments given in new-media arts courses are often similar; you may also discover the work of a student in some other class or school, who has posted code for a project which responds to a similar assignment.
+You should probably avoid this code.
+At the very least, you should be careful about approaching such code for possible re-use.
+If it is necessary to do so, it is best to extract components that solve a specific technical problem, rather than those parts which operate to create a poetic experience.
+Your challenge, if and/or when you work with others' code, is to make it your own.
+It should be clear that downloading an artwork from someone's GitHub and simply changing the colors would be disgracefully lazy.
+And doing so without proper citation would be outright plagiarism.

 ## Statement of Principle